alopezrivera/OneNoteExporter/README.md

 ![OneNote test note along Org Mode and Markdown exports](results.png)

-As you can see from the example above, the Markup Packs shipping for Org Mode and Markdown will provide you with
+As you can see above, the Markup Packs shipping for Org Mode and Markdown will provide you with

-* Creation date metadata (in the case of Org Mode, in its standard date format)
+* Note creation metadata (in the case of Org Mode, in its standard date format)
-* Numbered and unnumbered lists and nested lists
+* Correctly rendered lists and nested lists, numbered and unnumbered
-* Indented paragraphs
+* Correctly rendered indented paragraphs
-* All while cleaning the output, removing excess whitespace, newlines, etc
+* All while cleaning the output of artifacts, excess newlines, etc

 Some notes:

 * As expected, elaborate formatting doesn't survive export
-* Underscored text is mostly unsupported
+* Underscored text is annotated as such in Markdown, but does not render correctly at least in VSCode

 ## Requirements